SpanKey: Dynamic Key Space Conditioning for Neural Network Access Control: Theoretical motivation

+The core message of Proposition~\ref{prop:margin_tail}: for a fixed positive margin $M_{y,c} > 0$, the flip probability decays \emph{exponentially} as $\sigma$ decreases.
+Key absorption shrinks the effective $\sigma$ on typical forward passes, so a random wrong key is unlikely to flip the decision under the linearized approximation---this provides a first-order diagnostic framework for why the three accuracy regimes can converge in baseline experiments.
+Conversely, applying gradient signals to unauthorized forward passes through a deny loss can prevent $\sigma$ from being driven to negligible values.

-\paragraph{Limitations of this analysis.} The story above is local (first-order), input-dependent, and silent about optimization dynamics.
-It explains \emph{why separation is not absurd} under linearized margins---not \emph{that} a particular trained network will exhibit strong key dependence.
-The next section reports baselines that probe exactly this gap.
+\textbf{Limitations of this section.} The discussion above is local, first-order, input-dependent, and does not model optimization dynamics.
+It shows that separation is not absurd at the linearized-margin level---not that any particular trained network will exhibit strong key dependence.
+The experiments below provide direct empirical tests.